openai/openai-node/README.md

 ## Usage

 The full API of this library can be found in [API.md file](https://github.com/openai/openai-node/blob/master/api.md).
-The code below shows how to get started using the Chat completions API.
+The code below shows how to get started using the chat completions API.

 ```js
 import OpenAI from 'openai';